-Hay will contain viable weed seed and, therefore, remain a re-infestation risk as seed may have matured sufficiently before cutting, enabling viable seed formation during curing.
+Hay will remain a re-infestation risk as seed may have matured sufficiently before cutting, enabling viable seed formation during curing.
 The baling process may not capture all the seed and often leaves mature heads due to shattering or not being picked up in the baling process.
 Seed contained in the hay remains more viable than if it was naturally shed in the paddock because of the reduced exposure to climatic conditions, ingestion by stock and predation from insects.

-Animals consuming hay will render most ingested weed seeds unviable, however the material which drops, is trampled or left uneaten will have seed which will germinate.
+Animals consuming hay will render most ingested weed seeds unviable, however, the material that drops, is trampled or left uneaten will have seed that will germinate.